Poisoning

-Levels of Exposure
+Levels of exposure

-When a living organism is introduced to a poison, the symptoms that follow successful contact develop in close relation to the degree of exposure.
+When a poison is introduced to a living organism, the symptoms that follow successful contact develop in close relation to the degree of exposure.

 Acute exposure

-Acute toxicity/poisoning consists of a living organism being harmfully exposed to poison once or more times during a brief period, with symptoms manifesting within 14 days since administration.
+Acute toxicity or poisoning consists of a living organism being harmfully exposed to poison once or more times during a brief period, with symptoms manifesting within 14 days since administration.

 Chronic exposure

-Chronic toxicity/poisoning involves a living organism being exposed to a toxin on multiple instances over an extended period of time, whereas the symptoms either develop gradually or after a protracted latent period.
+Chronic toxicity or poisoning involves a living organism being exposed to a toxin on multiple instances over an extended period of time, whereas the symptoms either develop gradually or after a protracted latent period.
 Chronic poisoning most commonly occurs following exposure to poisons that bioaccumulate, or are biomagnified, such as mercury, gadolinium, and lead.

 Methods

-Accidental poisoning
+Accidental poisonings

 In 2020, America's Poison Centers' NPDS (National Poison Data System) report determined that 76.9% of recorded toxin exposures were accidental, with the rest of the statistics either being deliberate or unexpected.
 A large portion of these accidental incidents occurred due to mistakenly taking the incorrect medicine, or doubling one's dose by mistake.

-Industry and Warfare
+Industry and warfare

 Arsenic trioxide is a white, crystalline powder that closely resembles sugar.
 The 1858 Bradford sweets poisoning incident happened because it was mistaken for a sugar substitute ("daff").

-Nerve gases are synthetic substances used in industry or warfare that are specifically engineered to bring harm to living organisms.
+Nerve gases are synthetic substances used in industry or warfare that are specifically engineered to harm living organisms.
 They may paralyze a person in a matter of seconds or cease organ function, quickly resulting in death.
 They're considered to be biologically derived neurotoxins, which are a genre of toxic agents that act specifically against the nervous system.
 Inhaled or ingested cyanide (or Zyklon B) was used as a method of execution in gas chambers.
 This method of poisoning instantly starved the body of energy by inhibiting the enzymes in mitochondria that produce ATP.
 Intravenous injection of an unnaturally high concentration of potassium chloride, such as in the execution of prisoners in parts of the United States, quickly stops the heart by eliminating the cell potential necessary for muscle contraction.